iLib-js/react-ilib/README.md

     translationsDir="string">
 ```

-## Translate, Plural, and Variable
+## Translate, Plural, and Parameter

 To translate text to another language inside of your React app, you can use
 the `Translate` component.